Home

 Tuition

-BSc Computing with Accounting and Finance will enable you to understand computing and communications technologies lie at the heart of modern society.
+Computing and communications technologies lie at the heart of modern society.
 They include hardware, software, networks, tools, telecommunications equipment and required standards that provide the technological framework on which the delivery of information services is based.
 The IT industry is reporting a widening gap in software skills while hard technology is developing and diversifying fast.

-The overall aim of this intensive programme is to enable all students to develop their potential so that they can apply what they have learnt to deal with computational problems and develop solutions in a real-world environment in relation to accounting and finance.
-Through studying this programme, students learn how to specify, design, develop and operate efficient and innovative computer-based systems and gain up-to-date knowledge and awareness of the relevant computing technologies within a shorter space of time.
-Graduates of BSc Computing with Accounting and Finance will be able to undertake a variety of careers in the IT sector of related industries.
+The overall aim of this programme is to enable all students to develop their potential so that they can apply what they have learnt to deal with computational problems and develop solutions in a real-world environment.
+Through studying this programme, students learn how to specify, design, develop and operate efficient and innovative computer-based systems and gain up-to-date knowledge of the relevant computing technologies at an advanced level within a shorter space of time.

 24 month